Skip to content

 Introduction

-Matthew Paris’s map demonstrates the medieval practice of monastic monks partaking in a virtual journey to the holy Jerusalem.
+Matthew Paris’s map demonstrates the medieval practice of monks partaking in a virtual journey to the holy Jerusalem.
 Welsh pilgrimage poetry, architectural replicas of the Holy Sepulchre in Europe, and the map show the wealth of creative approaches taken by devout Christians in the Middle Ages to simulate pilgrimage experiences from different individual perspectives and local social contexts.

 Virtual Pilgrimage